opensavannah/community-fellowship-sav-brief/README.md

 Furthermore,  given the robust game developer ecosystem in Savannah, we have a unique opportunity to add gamification to the digital component of the project.

 And before the wounds heal regarding the draconian measures taken in 2018, it will be difficult to bridge the city-citizen divide.

-### Alignment with city plan
-This, on its face, fits within the ‘Good Government’ bucket of the Savannah Forward Strategic Plan, but it goes beyond ‘good government’ toward aiming for ‘engaged citizens’ more specifically.
-While no mandate of any sort will exist to force the City adhere to the results of the PB process formally, all aspects of the voting and selection would be done in the open for the public to monitor during and after the PB process has finished in Aug/Sept..

 ## Estimated Roles/Timeline